SmarterApp/RDW_Documentation/deploy/Upgrade.v1_4_0.AWS.md

         * remove username/password from `task-update-organizations-import-service-client.oauth2` (used in previous step)
 * [ ] Reorganize task-service reconciliation report configuration properties (might help to refer to the canonical rdw-ingest-task-service.yml)
     * In the tenant-specific application.yml
-        * copy query and archive settings from root application.yml and put it under taskSendReconciliationReport.
+        * copy archive settings from root application.yml and put it under taskSendReconciliationReport.
         It no longer uses `senders`: the log sender becomes `log: true`, the archive sender properties go under `archives`, and the ftp sender is no longer supported:
         ```
         taskSendReconciliationReport:
           tenants:
             TS:
-              query: status=PROCESSED&after=-PT24H
               log: true
               archives:
                 - uri-root: s3://rdw-opus-archive